 To summarize, the different evaluation criteria is almost impossible, since the answers of the different experts for the institutions vary a lot.
 However, it can be said that two important points are favorable to every institution.
 The first point is the professionalism of the teacher, who needs to be an expert on the topic.
 This was sometimes even named as a must-have criterion.
 The second point is the certification at the end to increase the motivation for the individual attendee.
 Another point that was, apart from the funding situation, appreciated by all institutions was a training abroad.
 This however, would only be possible if the funding is available.

-6.5 Decision Making Process
+6.5 Decision-Making Process